JistoInc/examples/image-creation/sleep-one/README.md

-# Sleep-one
+# Sleep (do nothing) for one second

-This example image sleeps (does nothing) for one second.
+This example image sleeps (does nothing), for one second.

 ## Requirements

-* none
+* None